ImAleeexx/ssh-gateway/README.md

 # SSH Gateway

+Project forked from htdvisser/ssh-gateway, original repository is not longer maintained.

 An SSH gateway acts as some kind of forward proxy for SSH servers.
 This one allows you to set access and authentication for several upstream servers.

 ## Downloads

-Release builds can be downloaded from the [tag builds](https://gitlab.com/htdvisser/ssh-gateway/pipelines?scope=tags) page, development builds from the [branch builds](https://gitlab.com/htdvisser/ssh-gateway/pipelines?scope=branches) page.
-Docker images are on [`registry.gitlab.com/htdvisser/ssh-gateway`](https://gitlab.com/htdvisser/ssh-gateway/container_registry).
+Release builds can be downloaded from the [tag builds](https://gitlab.com/ImAleeexx/ssh-gateway/pipelines?scope=tags) page, development builds from the [branch builds](https://gitlab.com/ImAleeexx/ssh-gateway/pipelines?scope=branches) page.

 ## Usage